polyseam/cndi/docs/walkthroughs/aws/airflow-cnpg.md

   will be hosted_
 - **Email address you want to use for lets encrypt:** _an email for lets encrypt to use when generating certificates_
+- **Username you want to use for airflow cnpg database:** _username you want to use for airflow database_
+- **Password you want to use for airflow cnpg database:** _password you want to use for airflow database_
+- **Name of the postgresql database you want to use for airflow cnpg database:** _name of the postgresql database you want to use for airflow cnpg database_

 ![AWS instances dashboard](/docs/walkthroughs/aws/img/cndi-init-interactive.png)